-Depression in general does seem to be related to overall decrease in magnesium consumption.
+Depression in general does seem to be related to overall lower magnesium consumption.
 For this reason - magnesium levels are recommended to be checked and supplemented if blood serum levels are low.

-Because magnesium l-threonate crosses the blood-brain barrier much easier than other types of magnesium - it’s able to be absorbed by the brain much better than other types of magnesium as well.
+Because magnesium l-threonate crosses the blood-brain barrier much easier than other types of magnesium - it’s able to be absorbed by the brain much better than other types of magnesium as well and may effect mood.

 This has lead to some breakthroughs on it possibly helping with depression and other brain-focused issues - but much, much more research is needed.